 Have they lost their collective minds?
 I’m talking about Austin city council members who recently announced they are considering a plan from Columbus, Ohio’s professional soccer team, Crew SC or Crew Soccer Club, to move to Austin and build a stadium on downtown lakeside parkland – Butler Shores Metropolitan Park.
-This kick-to-the-groin plan includes eliminating the three historic Little League ball fields and fails to provide for parking, among other things that don’t make sense for this council to endorse.
+This kick-to-the-groin plan includes eliminating the three historic Little League ball fields and fails to provide for parking, among other things that don’t make sense.

 Aside from the destruction and giveaway of city parkland, what confounds me the most is how this idea materialized.
 Specifically, in my six decades of living in this town, I’ve never heard anyone say, “What Austin needs is a professional soccer team.”
 Anyone who has lived here 30 minutes knows that Austin is a football town that bleeds arterial orange for the Longhorn football team and bursts a capillary or two over Longhorn baseball and basketball.
 If soccer were a money-making sport worth an investment, UT would have bulldozed the Engineering building to build a stadium for a university team.
 Since they haven’t done so yet, I rest my case.

 Mind you, I have nothing against soccer.
-It’s a fine game that my children played when they were young, learning teamwork and physical coordination skills.
-Soccer also provides an opportunity for the young and energetic to run up and down a field almost non-stop for sixty minutes without parents having to worrying too much about concussions or lost teeth from errant bats.
+It’s a fine game that my children played when they were young, learning teamwork and honing physical coordination skills.
+Soccer also provides an opportunity for the young and energetic to run up and down a field almost non-stop for sixty minutes without parents having to worrying too much about concussions or lost teeth from errant bats and sticks.

 In fact, if this company wanted to put the stadium over by the Travis County Exposition Center, or almost anywhere that doesn’t involve gifts of prime city parkland in a very congested area, I’d be applauding the deal.
 It seems, however, that the team’s owner, Precourt Sports Ventures, has its heart set on a downtown location so that television viewers “would know exactly what city the game is being played [in].”
 Let me just say, Precourt, I don’t think anyone watching the drama on the soccer field cares a flying flip about which city’s air those players are breathing.
 If using the city as a prop is truly a necessary element, I would urge them to watch episodes of Austin City Limits where the skyline was just a big mural on the wall.
 Maybe something like that could be rigged up.
 And by the way – Austin doesn’t need more advertising!
 We’re full.